The Meaning of Allyship & How Leaders Can Show It

 Studies have repeatedly shown that diverse teams drive better business performance, and companies with more diversity become more innovative, resilient, and better able to respond to complex challenges.
 In addition to understanding the business case for having diverse perspectives, there’s also a strong likelihood that the benefits of a diverse and inclusive organizational environment are already reflected in your organization’s mission statement and values.
 Most often, we find that linking to the business case and moral imperatives helps to bring leaders on board.

-Corporate diversity & inclusion statements must show real commitment to advancing on goals for equity, diversity, and inclusion.
+Corporate diversity and inclusion statements must show real commitment to advancing on goals for equity, diversity, and inclusion.
 It’s important that allyship in the workplace isn’t just cosmetic platitudes or empty gestures.

 At CCL, clients who partner with us to build equity, diversity, and inclusion utilize our REAL™ framework to help them understand the relevant opportunities that are available to them at their organization through elevating equity, activating diversity, and leading inclusively.